 We are following government plans and taking ‘necessary and reasonable steps’ to protect our people and safeguard our clients as best we can while ensuring there is a minimum impact on the business.

 In the case of any client meeting, if it can effectively happen using technology, this is our preferred approach.
 If a face to face meeting is deemed essential for business reasons, we will ask all clients and visitors to confirm if they have been in contact with a person with coronavirus or are displaying symptoms themselves.
 If either of these circumstances apply, we will do our best to facilitate a meeting using video or conference calls.

 Our current business travel policy covers travel to all Penningtons Manches Cooper offices, for client purposes and for conferences and other business activity.
 Following government advice, the policy now states that all staff should work from home where possible, and there must be a business essential reason for any member of staff to be in an office.
 If a meeting can take place using video or conference calls, it is not deemed essential.
-The policy states that there will be no international business travel to any country for the remainder of the calendar year.
+The policy states that there will be no international business travel to any country for the remainder of 2020.

 While the government continues to issue advice on personal travel both overseas and in the UK, we do not feel it appropriate to issue specific guidance on this issue to our people: it is hoped and strongly recommended that all of us will check and follow local government guidance issued before travelling.